 - For any pipe exposed to outside elements or in a heated space, use pipe wrap to insulate.
 Or when temperatures are below freezing, allow a steady trickle of water to flow through pipes to avoid freezing.

 - Use expanding foam to seal up gaps under the sinks where your drains and water lines come through the cabinet or wall.

 - Inspect the Weather Strip on the door.
-Make sure it isn’t worn or chewed and looks like new.
+Make sure it isn’t worn or chewed and looks new.
 If you see light around the door, then cold air is seeping into your house.
 Replacing Weather Strip is a quick and inexpensive replacement.
 YouTube or google for examples.
 Check with your local hardware store or chain store for supplies.

 - Windows are an easy place for air to get in your house.
 Consider using inside window plastic.
 This is available at Wal-Mart and Lowes.
 It stops the drafts as well as condensation that may form on windows.